ajaygtm/Moneyballing-Bank-Marketing/analysis/README.md

 ## Imputation

 There are a number of different methods to handle missing data.
-Since the attributes with missing values are dichotomous and also categorical with more than two factors, we will use **Multivariate Imputation by Chained Equations (MICE)** with *logistic and polytomous logistic regression methods* for dichotomous and multiclass categorical variables respectively.
+Since the attributes with missing values are dichotomous and also categorical with more than two factors, we will use **Multivariate Imputation by Chained Equations (MICE)** with ***logistic and polytomous logistic regression methods*** for dichotomous and multiclass categorical variables respectively.

 # Exploratory Data Analysis

+## Plots:
 Following plots are generated between different pairs of variables for an extensive EDA.

 ![plot1](https://user-images.githubusercontent.com/16735822/38424887-11f487d8-39d0-11e8-8174-be52296c0292.png)